lijain/FCOS-change/README.md

 ## Required hardware
-We use 8 Nvidia V100 GPUs. \
+We use 4 Nvidia p100 GPUs. \
-But 4 1080Ti GPUs can also train a fully-fledged ResNet-50-FPN based FCOS since FCOS is memory-efficient.

 ## Installation
 #### Testing-only installation